Shelby219/T3A1_workbook/README.md

 console.log(obj)//  '{"foo": 1, "bar": 2, "abc": "abc" }'

 ```
 This method returns a JSON string which consists of the given parameter object value.
+There are optional parameters that can be used for specifying only certain properties to be stringified and/or replacing certain property values

 #### [Sources]---
 1. [Reference](https://en.wikipedia.org/wiki/JSON)